A living encyclopedia providing pronunciation and definitions of technical terms, slang, and other magic-speak from the Anno Amagium Universe.

 Spell: A discrete instance of structured magic, such as a cantrip, contract, ritual, or enhancement.

-Sympathy: A near-universalprinciple in magical practice and studies.
+Sympathy: A near-universal principle in magical practice and studies.
 Usually, it describes and exploits the metaphysical relationship between a part of a thing and its whole to effect interactions remotely.

-Sym: As a prefix, an abbreviation for sympathy magic and sympathetic artifice.
+Sym: [Sim] As a prefix, an abbreviation for sympathy magic and sympathetic artifice.
 When used alone, it usually refers to a symphone.

-Unbranded, The: A radical terrorist sect of anticordance activists who believe the Amagium must be violently overthrown.
+The Unbranded: A radical terrorist sect of anticordance activists who believe the Amagium must be violently overthrown.